rsachse/luess/README.md

 	library(devtools)
 	install_github("luess", username="rsachse")

+The packages luess depends on will be downloaded and installed automatically from the CRAN Servers.

 You also can download the source package or precompiled Windows binary packages from the [github releases page](https://github.com/rsachse/luess/releases).

 Documentation
 -----------------------------------------------------------------------------